 Trust at Cyral

-We created Cyral to give organizations the power to secure their Data Cloud.
+We created Cyral to give organizations the power to secure their Data Mesh.
 As a company focused on data security, we are wholeheartedly committed to security of our own product and infrastructure, investing in compliance controls, respecting the privacy of our customers, and maintaining a stringent Code of Conduct, along with a responsible disclosure policy.

 Your security is of utmost importance to us at Cyral.
 We are committed to building our product and services on top of secure infrastructure, using best-in-class tools for security automation, and ensuring that strong controls are in place.

 Cyral’s SaaS offering is hosted on AWS.
 AWS is the leading cloud provider, and we rely on their proven compliance tools to ensure we meet the requirements set forth in standards such as SOC 2.
 Cyral takes full advantage of a number of built-in AWS security and availability controls.
 We have designed our systems with high availability in mind and utilize a number of services to provide fault tolerance.
 Cyral also takes full advantage of IAM roles and best practices such as integrating our SSO provider and using Control Tower to manage AWS accounts.